Welcome Laurel Hill Parents!

 There are other child-care centers within our boundaries that provide transportation to and from Laurel Hill.
 For more information, please contact our school office.

 Like all elementary schools in Fairfax County, Laurel Hill Elementary offers school-based Level III Advanced Academic Program (AAP) services to students who qualify.
-The services are provided on a pull-out basis once a week by our Advanced Academic Resourt Teacher Jeane Fahrenthold.
+The services are provided on a pull-out basis once a week by our Advanced Academic Resource Teacher (AART) Jeane Fahrenthold.